codess-aus/PL-900/PowerApps.md

 ## Power Automate Flow
 You should not use a Power Automate flow Power Automate helps pu to automate workflows like approvals or repetitive tasks.

+Example:
+Your IT department manages inventory using a SharePoint list.
+IT workers have access to the inventory on an intranet website.
+You need to create a mobile app through which users can initiate inventory requests.
+Users must also be able to manage their requests by using the SharePoint list.
+Which two actions should you perform to create the mobile app?
+Each correct answer presents part of the solution.

+* You should create the mobile app using a Power Apps canvas app.
+Canvas app lets you customize the layout of your app.
+* You should also create a Power Apps form and connect it to the SharePoint list by using a connector.
+By connecting your form to SharePoint list, you can add/edit entries.

+You should not create a Power Apps model-driven app.
+Model-driven apps are used for Dataverse data.
+You should not create a Power Apps portal.
+Portal apps are used for external facing websites.